 If you’re lucky, you might find another swing at Billy Goat Hill.
 While it wasn’t there when I went, Billy Goat Hill is a pretty hill overlooking the city.
 It’s a great place to photograph the perfect little San Francisco houses.
 These houses with bay windows are such an iconic part of San Francisco; seeing them from above street-level is a very unique experience!

 My favorite view of the Golden Gate Bridge and San Francisco is from across the bridge at Marin Headlands.
 The bridge feels so close from here!
 Finding parking can be tricky, but it’s worth it to jump out of the car and snap some photos on a clear day.
 A fun day trip is to rent a bicycle, ride across the bridge, and stop at this spot to take photos.
 This view is also located just above Kirby Cove, so you can knock both of them out in one day!
+And if you need to rent a car or campervan to get there, check these ideas out.

 It’s no wonder why Dolores Park is the place to be when the weather is nice over the weekend in San Francisco.
 With views of the downtown San Francisco skyline, everyone comes out of the woodwork bringing snacks and drinks for socializing and people watching.
 Trust me, there’s never a dull moment in Dolores Park, and the views are great!